ACCESS-NRI/build-ci/README-DEV.md

 ### build-docker-image.yml

 [`build-docker-image.yml`](https://github.com/ACCESS-NRI/build-ci/blob/main/.github/workflows/build-docker-image.yml) is the most used reusable workflow.
 This workflow builds, caches, and pushes a given Dockerfile to a given container registry.
 Build args and build secrets can also be added.

+### validate-json.yml

+[validate-json.yml](https://github.com/ACCESS-NRI/build-ci/blob/main/.github/workflows/validate-json.yml) is a workflow that searches for `*.schema.json` files, matches them with their associated `*.json` files, and runs a parallel `jsonschema` check over all of the files that it finds.
+The only input to this workflow is the `src` directory, which is used to discover matching `*.schema.json`/`*.json` pairs.
+For now, they must be in the same directory.